The Best Way to Clean a Couch

 We spend a lot of time on our couches, so they’re bound to get dirty and stained from time to time.
 Knowing how to clean couch stains is a skill we should all have up our sleeves.
-Be it an emergency red wine spill or just a buildup of grime from the dog sitting on the couch every day, we have the answers and will show you how to clean a couch effectively!
+Be it an emergency red wine spill or just a buildup of grime from the pet lying on the couch every day, we have the answers that will teach you how to clean a couch effectively!

-First, and most important, is making sure you read the manufacturer’s suggestions for cleaning.
-Couches always come with a cleaning tag, just like your favorite items of clothing.
-Check the tag for cleaning clues.
+First and most importantly, make sure you read the manufacturer’s suggestions for cleaning.
+Couches always come with a cleaning tag, just like your favorite clothing items.
+Check that label for cleaning clues.
 Here are some codes you’re likely to find and what they mean:

 - W — It’s okay to clean this material with water.

 - S — Do not use water to clean this material.
 Use a solvent-based cleaner.

 - WS — Using water or solvent-based cleaners on this material is okay.

 - X — Only vacuum this material.
 Do not use water or solvent-based cleaners.